krk/chipsekiz/README.md

 Optional `IDebugger` instance receives notifications of memory and register changes.

 `InterpreterTest` executes included ROMs via `Interpreter` until they halt or until they ran for 600 (arbitrary) instruction cycles, whichever is first.

+#### SuperCHIP-8

+SuperCHIP-8 components live in the [dev.krk.chipsekiz.superchip](chipsekiz/src/main/java/dev/krk/chipsekiz/superchip) package.
+It has a decoder, a hal, an interpreter and a vm, all of which are extended from CHIP-8 components.

 #### Using the library